paulduchesne/piparty/README.md

 # PiParty

-PureData improv patch for Raspberry Pi.
+Pure Data improv patch for Raspberry Pi.

 Tested on a Raspberry Pi 4B + PiSound.